-4.1 MKE18F family
+4.1 MKV31F family

-The MKE18F MCU family is a highly scalable member of the Kinetis KE series and provides a high-performance, cost-competitive, motor-control solution.
-The MKE18F MCUs are built around the Arm® Cortex®-M4 core running at 168 MHz, with up to 512 KB of flash and 64 KB of RAM.
-Combined with the floating-point unit, four 8-channel FlexTimers, and three 12-bit ADCs, the MKE18F MCU enables you to build a scalable multi-motor solution portfolio.
-For more information, see the KE1xF Sub-Family Reference Manual (document KE1xFP100M168SF0RM).
+The MKV31F MCU family is a highly-scalable member of the Kinetis KV series and provides a high-performance, cost-competitive, motor-control solution.
+The MKV31F MCUs are built around the Arm® Cortex®-M4 core running at 120 MHz, with up to 512 KB of flash and 96 KB of RAM.
+Combined with the floating-point unit and the DSP capability, the MKV31F enables you to build a scalable solution portfolio.
+Additional features include dual 16-bit ADCs sampling at up to 1.2 MS/s in a 12-bit mode, 20 channels of flexible motor-control timers with the Pulse-Width Modulation (PWM) capability across four independent time bases, and a large RAM block enabling local execution of fast control loops at full clock speed.
+For more information, see the KV31F Sub-Family Reference Manual (document KV31P100M120SF7RM).

-The HVP-KE18F controller card is based on the MKE18F512VLL16 MCU.
-The controller card is equipped with the open-standard serial and debug USB-based interface (OpenSDA).
-For more information about the HVP-KE18F controller card, see the HVP-KE18F User's Guide (document HVPKE18FQSG).
+The HVP-KV31F120M controller card is based on the MKV31F512VLL12 MCU.
+The controller card is equipped with open-standard serial and debug USB-based interface (OpenSDA).
+For more information about the HVP-KV31F120M controller card, see the HVP-KV31F120M User's Guide (document HVPKV31F120MUG).

-The peripherals (whose setup is described in more detail later on in this chapter) used by the ACIM motor-control software on MKE18F are:
+The peripherals used by the ACIM motor-control software on the MKV31F, whose setup is described in more detail later in this chapter, are:

-- 16-bit Analog-to-Digital Converter (ADC16) to measure the phase currents, the DC-bus voltage, and the Integrated Power Module (IPM) temperature. - FlexTimer module (FTM0) for the 6-channel PWM generation and FTM1 for the slow control loop timing. - Programmable Delay Block (PDB) for the ADC16 trigger control. - Multi-purpose Clock Generator (MCG) and System Integration Module (SIM) for the MCU clock setup and distribution. - Universal Asynchronous Receiver and Transmitter (UART0) for the FreeMASTER communication. - General-Purpose Input/Output (GPIO) pins for the inrush relay and brake circuit control.
+- 16-bit Analog-to-Digital Converter (ADC16) to measure the phase currents, DC-bus voltage, and Integrated Power Module (IPM) temperature. - FlexTimer Module FTM0 for the 6-channel PWM generation and FTM1 for the slow control loop timing. - Programmable Delay Block (PDB) for the ADC16 trigger control. - Comparator (CMP1) for the adjustable DC-bus over-current fault detection. - Multi-purpose Clock Generator (MCG) and System Integration Module (SIM) for the MCU clock setup and distribution. - Universal Asynchronous Receiver and Transmitter (UART0) for the FreeMASTER communication. - · General-Purpose Input/Output (GPIO) pins for the inrush relay and brake circuit control.

 The application timing diagram is shown in Figure 5.
-All tasks are handled using the following interrupt service routines:
+All tasks are handled using these interrupt service routines:

-- ADC0\IRQHandler()-level-one priority interrupt, triggered when the conversion of the first sample on ADC0 is completed.
-It disables the trigger from FTM0 to PDB0 and handles the fast control loop of FOC and the FreeMASTER recorder feature. - PDB0\IRQHandler()-level-two priority interrupt, triggered by the sequence error and the delay time exceed events on PDB0.
+- ADC0\IRQHandler()-level-one priority interrupt triggered when the conversion of the first sample on ADC1 completes.
+It disables the trigger from FTM0 to PDB0 and handles the fast control loop of the FOC and the FreeMASTER recorder feature. - PDB0\IRQHandler()-level-two priority interrupt triggered by the sequence error and delay time exceed events on PDB0.
 It handles the sequence error clearing and enablement of the PDB0 trigger from FTM0.
-For more information about the sequence error clearing, see Tips and Tricks Using PDB in Motor Control Applications on Kinetis (document AN4822). - PDB1\IRQHandler()-level-two priority interrupt triggered by the sequence error event on PDB1.
-It handles the sequence error clearing and enablement of the PDB1 trigger from FTM0.
-For more information about the sequence error clearing see Tips and Tricks Using PDB in Motor Control Applications on Kinetis (document AN4822). - FTM1\IRQHandler()-level-three priority interrupt triggered by the overflow of FTM1.
-It handles the slow control loop of FOC.
+For more information about the sequence error clearing, see Tips and Tricks Using PDB in Motor Control Applications on Kinetis (document AN4822). - FTM1\IRQHandler()-level-three priority interrupt triggered by the overflow of FTM1.
+It handles the slow control loop of the FOC.